Welcome to Nominet’s privacy notice.

-- Inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you;
+- Inform you as to how we look after your personal data when you visit our websites (regardless of where you visit them from) and tell you about your privacy rights and how the law protects you;

 - Set out how we use registration data for domain names that we are responsible for administering; and

 - Explain how we analyse .UK domain name usage.